A brief history of the club

 Our modern clubhouse is the centre of Club activity and includes our restaurant, bar, office, briefing room, member’s kitchen and toilets.
 Member noticeboards are located in the entry hall.
 Outside of the clubhouse, we have a seating area and club barbeque facilities.

-Jo Young runs our experienced and helpful office team.
+Jo Young and Jean Feguson are the mainstays our administration.
 They are well versed in how the club works, and can help point you in the right direction on most topics.
 The office also stocks a range of flying and other items that you may need whilst on site.
 See the contact us page for our contact details and office hours.

 Restaurant & Bar